RomanSchefzik/SimBPDD/README.md

 # SimBPDD

-Simulating differential distributions for Beta-Poisson models
+Simulating differential distributions for Beta-Poisson models, in particular for single-cell RNA-sequencing (scRNA-seq) data

 ## Installation